oshamashama/g-checker-for-itf/README.md

 $ gchk
 usage: gchk [-h] [-i INPUT] [-r REQUIREMENTS] [-g] [-d] [-n] [-s] [-e] [-V]

-This program is check that your credit can meet the graduation requirements.
+A checker that your credit can meet the graduation requirements

 optional arguments:
   -h, --help                  show this help message and exit